The 10 most expensive paintings ever sold1

 Propaganda, postmodernism and poor taste

 You may have been expecting the world’s most expensive paintings to be dominated by classical styles – religious Renaissance art perhaps, or Turner’s atmospheric landscapes, or Van Gogh’s swirling colours.
-Instead, the most common style represented – taking up four of the top ten spots – is the idiosyncratic smears, squiggles and blobs of Abstract Expressionism.
+Instead, the most common style represented – taking up four of the top ten spots – is the idiosyncratic smears, squiggles and splats of Abstract Expressionism.

 For many of us, the sight of De Kooning's inane smears or Rothko's simplistic blocks of colour induce bemusement rather than awe.
 But whereas a layman like myself might perceive only pretentious vacuity and facile mediocrity, those with vested interests (whether financial, cultural, or vocational) tend to see groundbreaking masterpieces and, of course, fat piles of money.